soo-hs-kim/ai-and-co2/README.md

   + Python script for generating an interactive choropleth map.
   + Visualizing U.S. state-level emissions (commercial sector) for each year
   + data: eia_emissions_commercial.xlsx

++ ai_workforce.py
+  + Python script for preparing a dataset containing information on the AI workforce at the firm-year level.